ryantd42/NY-Legislative-Git/2023/A2870B-2023/bill.md

   (IV)  REFERRALS  FOR  APPROPRIATE FOLLOW-UP EVALUATION, DIAGNOSIS, AND TREATMENT; AND
   (V) REIMBURSEMENT METHODOLOGIES TO INCENTIVIZE PROVIDER PARTICIPATION.
-  (B) THE COMMISSIONER, IN CONSULTATION WITH OTHER  RELEVANT  STAKEHOLD- ERS,  SHALL IDENTIFY EXISTING INFORMATION AND TRAINING PROGRAMS DESIGNED TO SUPPORT MATERNAL DEPRESSION SCREENING AND TREATMENT, AND PUBLISH  THE LINKS  TO  SUCH  INFORMATION  AND  TRAINING PROGRAMS ON THE DEPARTMENT'S WEBSITE.
-THE IDENTIFIED INFORMATION AND TRAINING PROGRAMS SHALL  INCLUDE THE FOLLOWING TOPICS:
+  (B) THE COMMISSIONER,  IN  CONSULTATION  WITH  THE  OFFICE  OF  MENTAL HEALTH,  AND OTHER RELEVANT STAKEHOLDERS, SHALL IDENTIFY EXISTING INFOR- MATION AND TRAINING PROGRAMS DESIGNED  TO  SUPPORT  MATERNAL  DEPRESSION SCREENING  AND  TREATMENT, AND PUBLISH THE LINKS TO SUCH INFORMATION AND TRAINING PROGRAMS ON THE DEPARTMENT'S WEBSITE.
+THE  IDENTIFIED  INFORMA- TION AND TRAINING PROGRAMS SHALL INCLUDE THE FOLLOWING TOPICS:
   (I) HEALTH EQUITY;
   (II) IMPLICIT BIAS AND CULTURAL COMPETENCY;
   (III) SCREENING, REFERRAL AND TREATMENT OPTIONS;